Martapura River

-The Martapura River (Sungai Martapura) is a river of southeast Borneo, Indonesia.
+The Martapura River (Sungai Martapura) is a river in southeast Borneo, Indonesia.
 It is a tributary of the Barito River.
 Other names for the river are Banjar Kecil River or Kayutangi River and due to many activities of Chinese merchants in the past in the downstream area also called China River.
 It merges with the Barito River in Banjarmasin, flowing from the source in Martapura, Banjar Regency, South Kalimantan.

 Etymology

-The river name is taken from the city of Martapura, which was a capital of Banjar Kingdom in around 1630, specifically in the area of Kayu Tangi (hence also the name "Kayutangi River").
+The river name is taken from the city of Martapura, which was the capital of Banjar Kingdom in around 1630, specifically in the area of Kayu Tangi (hence also the name "Kayutangi River").
 Another name is "Tatas River" (Indonesian: Sungai Tatas), pointing to the delta Tatas, which in 1787 was acquired by the Dutch East India Company (now the downtown of modern-day Banjarmasin).